Skip to contents

 Details

 This measure has two dimensions: (test set) observations and time points.
-For a specific individual \(i\) from the test set, with observed survival outcome \((t_i, \delta_i)\) (time and censoring indicator) and predicted survival function \(S_i(t)\), the observation-wise loss integrated across the time dimension up to the time cutoff \(\tau^*\), is:
+For a specific individual \(i\) from the test set, with observed survival outcome \((t_i, \delta_i)\) (time and censoring indicator) and predicted survival function \(S_i(t)\), the observation-wise estimator of the loss, integrated across the time dimension up to the time cutoff \(\tau^*\), is:

 $$L_{ISS}(S_i, t_i, \delta_i) = \int^{\tau^*}_0 \frac{S_i(\tau) \text{I}(t_i \leq \tau, \delta=1)}{G(t_i)} + \frac{(1-S_i(\tau)) \text{I}(t_i > \tau)}{G(\tau)} \ d\tau$$